OutWooods/student_directory/README.md

 ## Student directory

-One tas
-For my final answers to
+The other task was to build a student directory for students at Villans and Makers Academy.
+This started with a simple ruby structure but then went on to use csv files to store and add data to the programme.
+If you want to see my final answer go to [solution](typos.rb).

-If you want to see my answers to section 14 click below:
+And if you want to see my answers to the exercises in section 14:

 - [Exercise 1](https://github.com/Tagrand/student_directory/blob/89b2262bd030272bdd1dd6208f434062d0da2f92/typos.rb)
 - [Exercise 2](https://github.com/Tagrand/student_directory/blob/f10884c368a31ba72058cb9c83f5cc27e8ada51f/typos.rb)